-Keeping your Funderbeam experience online Secure and Safe
+How do we keep your Funderbeam experience online Secure and Safe?

 As hackers get more sophisticated with their tools and methods, users have an important role to play in adopting good security practices.
 Just like how you would naturally be guarded against suspicious characters at the ATM, you need to be as diligent whenever you transact online, even from the comfort of your home.

 While Funderbeam proactively predicts, prevents, detects and responds to cybersecurity threats that may threaten our secure platform, here are some ways you can keep yourself protected.

 Two-factor Authentication (2FA) is an important security measure used by many platforms, including Funderbeam.
 On some services, logging in can be made more secure by enabling 2FA, others may only require it for potentially dangerous actions such as changing contact information on your account.
 It is recommended to enable 2FA on for all services/apps you use, where that option is provided (i.e. social media accounts, etc.)

 On Funderbeam, transaction signing is required by entering the code received or generated on your mobile phone.
 This action further protects your account from being compromised.
 Learn about using two-factor authentication on Funderbeam.

 Please consider what Wi-Fi service you are using for sensitive use.
 Below are everyday examples that will help you be aware;